evereverland/2022/pages/introduction.md

 [What We Owe the Future]( https://en.wikipedia.org/wiki/What_We_Owe_the_Future )

-I will be reporting back on both works - as well as adding to the [Links of Interest]( #pages/links-of-interest.md ).
+I will be reporting back on both works - as well as adding to the "links of Interest" pages.

 In the meantime, do let me know what you think might be useful topics to discuss!